vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 :::

 ## Internal data source
+An internal data source provides information that comes from within Vega, rather than an external source.
+They are defined and used in the same way as external data sources, but are triggered by the relevant event in protocol rather than by an incoming transaction.

 Vega provides a timestamp source, which can be used to trigger a market event (such as trading termination or final settlement) at a set date and time.
 The `vegaprotocol.builtin.timestamp` is used by the market proposer to provide a Unix timestamp in seconds of the Vega time, which is to say the time agreed via consensus.

 As the name implies, an internal data source event is generated automatically inside Vega when the time changes (i.e. once per block) and will then be processed by a data source definition (e.g. to filter the events so that trading terminated is only triggered after a certain date/time is reached).